thefonso/UNCLEFONSO_lessons/00-week/ruby_basics/22_exceptions/rescue_readme.md

 Whenever accessing resources you don't control, such as external sites, api's, uploaded files, upload/download operations

-Whenever there are  things that are out of your control, or could possible go horribly wrong

 Then it is good practice to start working with rescues – they will save you when there are errors.

 **The errors in the code examples are there deliberately.
 The object in this module is *not* to fix the code, it's to handle errors.**